 Airlines That Offer Exclusive Fares to Members Only

-By offering exclusive fares that are only available to people who sign up for a membership, these four airlines are trying to earn your loyalty by giving you better prices than the general public.
-Often these memberships require an annual fee, but one of them only requires you to provide an email address.
-The savings can add up really fast if these airlines fly routes you take on a regular basis.
+By offering exclusive fares that are only available to people who sign up for a membership, these three airlines are trying to earn your loyalty by giving you better prices than the general public.
+Often these memberships require an annual fee, but the savings can add up really fast if these airlines fly routes you take on a regular basis.

 Frontier Airlines – Discount DEN

 Frontier’s Discount DEN subscription gives you access to exclusive fares, which often run as low as $15 or $20 one-way.
-Annual membership costs $49.99 and will be automatically renewed each year unless you elect to cancel membership before your membership anniversary date.
+Annual membership costs $59.99 and will be automatically renewed each year unless you elect to cancel the membership before your membership anniversary date.

 Membership entitles you and up to 6 people on your reservation to the exclusive fares as long as the member is traveling on the same flights.
 You’ll be the first to hear about new offers/destinations and also have early access to book flights whenever Frontier extends its booking schedule.
 This can be helpful if you want to make sure you get your favorite seat on a flight during peak travel seasons.